sielerjm/michaelsieler/Career/internship.rst

   - SQL
   - NoSQL
-  - Working with APIs

-- Apply data science to industry problems
+  - Using Python to access APIs and manage big data

+- Data Science

+  - Analyzing real-world datasets
+  - Machine and deep learning